Special holomorphic tensors on orthogonal modular varieties and applications to the Lang conjecture: Introduction

 Our central construction in this article attaches to a scalar-valued ${\G}$-modular form $F$ of weight $pm$ with $0< p \leq n$ and $m$ even a holomorphic tensor $\omega(F)$ of type $(\Omega^{p})^{\otimes m}$ on a Zariski open set of ${\FG}$.
 This gives a generalization of the well-known correspondence between $m$-canonical forms and modular forms of weight $nm$.
 We establish an extension criterion for $\omega(F)$ over a smooth projective model of ${\FG}$ in terms of the modular form $F$ (\S \ref{sec: extension}).
 In spite of the situation that we are dealing with holomorphic tensors, this exhibits a perfect analogy with the case of pluricanonical forms (\cite{GHS1}).
 At the same time, it presents a new problem as regards to the singularities.

 Our application in this article is to the birational type of subvarieties of ${\FG}$.
+According to a conjecture of Lang \cite{La}, when ${\FG}$ is of general type, there would exist an algebraic subset of ${\FG}$ that contains all subvarieties of ${\FG}$ of non-general type.
+We give some effective answers to this problem.

 Let $Y$ be a subvariety of ${\FG}$ not contained in the branch locus of ${\D}\to {\FG}$.
 We define the \textit{rank} ${\rkY}$ of $Y$ to be the rank of the restriction of a canonical quadratic form on $T_{x}{\D}$ to the subspace $T_{x}Y\subset T_{x}{\D}$ for a general point $x$ of $Y$ (\S \ref{ssec: rank}).
 We need to consider this invariant when restricting our holomorphic tensors $\omega(F)$ to $Y$.
-We have $\dim(Y) - {\rm codim} (Y) \leq {\rkY} \leq \dim (Y)$.
+We have

 When ${\rkY}=\dim (Y)$, we say that $Y$ is \textit{nondegenerate}.
 Sub orthogonal modular varieties are examples of nondegenerate subvarieties, while ball quotients embedded in ${\FG}$ have rank $0$.
 We expect that most subvarieties $Y$ with $\dim (Y) > n/2$ would be nondegenerate.

 Let $Z_{p}\subset {\FG}$ (resp.~$Z_{p}'\subset {\FG}$) be the common zero locus of ${\G}$-modular forms whose \textit{reflective slope}, \textit{cusp slope} and \textit{elliptic slope} satisfy $<p$ (resp.~$\leq p$).
 See \S \ref{ssec: slope} for the definition of various slopes, which are more or less the ratio of weight and vanishing order at the ramification divisor, the boundary divisor of a toroidal compactification, and the exceptional divisors over certain bad singularities.
-We have $Z_1 \supset Z_1' \supset Z_2 \supset Z_2' \supset \cdots \supset Z_n \supset Z_n'$.
-Then we prove the following criterion.
+We have